oppia/oppia-web-developer-docs/Instructions-for-Maintainers.md

-## Maintainer duties
+## Maintainer responsibilities
-- Participate in triaging issues/PRs (see [rota](https://github.com/oppia/oppia/wiki/Instructions-for-Maintainers#rota-for-triaging-issues-and-prs) below) and welcoming new contributors
+- Triage incoming issues/PRs and welcome new contributors (see [rota](https://github.com/oppia/oppia/wiki/Instructions-for-Maintainers#rota-for-triaging-issues-and-prs) below)
 - Do code reviews
 - Within your given area of responsibility:
   - Figure out what needs to get done